Menu

 • Dr. Mark Lacy, Theorizing Future Conflict

-The FORUM. series provides a platform for experts to share their insights and perspectives on today’s critical issues.
+The President's FORUM. series provides a platform for experts to share their insights and perspectives on today’s critical issues.
 These thought-provoking and informative discussions offer valuable insights into the challenges and opportunities for conflict resolution.

-ACR-GNY members may attend the FORUM. at no cost, and it is just one of the many benefits of ACR-GNY membership.
+ACR-GNY members may attend the President's FORUM. at no cost, and it is just one of the many benefits of ACR-GNY membership.
 Learn more and become an ACR-GNY member today!

 Upcoming

-• Friday, May 09, 2025
+• Friday, November 21, 2025

 • 12:00 PM - 1:00 PM